rbisdorff/Digraph3/docSphinx/tutorial.rst

 A permutation graph is **transitively orientable**.
 The :py:func:`graphs.PermutationGraph.transitiveOrientation` method renders a digraph where each edge of the permutation graph is converted into an arc oriented in increasing alphabetic order of the adjacent vertices' keys (see [GOL-2004]_).

-This orientation is always transitive and delivers a *weak ordering* of the vertices.
+Following from the prmutation graph construction, this orientation is always transitive and delivers a *weak ordering* of the vertices.

 >>> dg = g.transitiveOrientation()
 >>> dg